 The Facebook Page URL is output as the Publisher tag: <metaproperty=”article:publisher”content=”http://facebook.com/yourpage” />

 At the time of writing it’s unclear how this is being used, but the Author tag is certainly valuable.
 See: Personal Social Links

 SEO > Social > Facebook

-So the WordPress SEO plugin can output that info for you, but other plugins also do it, so only turn it on if you don’t already have it in place.
-Or turn off the other plugin instead.
+So Yoast can output that info for you, but other plugins also do it, so only enable this option if you don’t already have it in place.

 To see if your site is outputting open graph info you can view the source code of your site and look for the following og tags:

 This info will be used specifically when someone shares the homepage of your site.

 This is the fallback image to be used if the content being shared doesn’t have any images specified.